geekho-me/geekho.me/_posts/2025-10-26-how-to-hotfix-nanokvm-pro-wifi.md

 systemctl restart wifi.service
 ```

-You should now find WiFi is connected and if you reboot the NanoKVM is connects automatically on startup.
+You should now find WiFi is connected and if you reboot the NanoKVM it connects automatically on startup.
 Don't forget to disable SSH!